 - Reach out to a prayer partner, or someone in your faith community

-In addition, spending time outdoors, finding a new hobby, or your favorite physical activities, can give you an outlet for emotional expression that your digital devices can’t fill.
+In addition, spending time outdoors, finding a new hobby, and doing your favorite physical activities can give you an outlet for emotional expression that your digital devices can’t fill.

-We are here for you, and we believe anyone can find freedom and healing from digital addiction.
+We are here for you, and believe anyone can limit their screen time, and live a healthy, meaningful life, free from digital addiction.